John-Codes/John-Codes/README.md

 - 👋 Hi, I’m @John-Codes
-- 👀 I’m interested in technocracy social democracy.
+- 👀 I’m interested in life improving technologies.
 - 🌱 I’m currently learning Web3, im an expert full stack software engineer in .Net.
 - 💞️ I’m looking to collaborate on Projects that can improve the world.
 - 📫 How to reach me Jony Rodz or efexzium in YouTube.